-Filed by the Registrant ⊠

-Filed by a Party other than the Registrant $\Box$

-Check the appropriate box:

-- □ Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- ☑ Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to § 240.14a-12

-(Formerly Roper Industries, Inc.) (Name of Registrant as Specified in its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check all boxes that apply):

-⊠ No fee required

-Fee paid previously with preliminary materials

-Experimental Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11
+File d by the Registrant $oxtimes$ Filed by a Party other than the Registrant $\square$ Che eck the appropriate box: Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials F (Formerly Roper Industries, Inc.) (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment of Filing Fee (Check all b oxes that apply): $\boxtimes$ No fee required Fee paid previously with prelim ninary materials П Fee computed on table in exhi hit required by Item 25(h) per Exchange Act Rules 14a-6(i)(1) and 0-11

+PRELIMINARY PROXY STATEMENT - SUBJECT TO COMPLETION DATED April 17, 2023

+In accordance with Rule 14a-6(d) under Regulation 14A, please be advised that Roper Technologies, Inc. intends to release definitive copies of this proxy statement to security holders on or about April 28, 2023